diegotg2000/LargeDataProject/project/README.md

 The app is run on a local server using the app.run_server() function with host, debug, and port settings.
 The app can be accessed through a web browser at the specified port.

-To run the visualizations, you need to specify the correct port in the code.
+**NOTE:** To run the visualizations, you need to specify the correct port in the code.
 If you indicate -p 8050:8050 when creating docker container, you should specify 8050 in the script.

  <img width="1427" alt="Screenshot 2023-05-01 at 10 48 23 AM" src="https://user-images.githubusercontent.com/118912928/235431144-6122884e-be74-43f1-a38a-00c0a2e2706d.png">